 The early model Hyundai had an access hole where you can drain the oil and remove the filter.

-Some models don't have the access holes so you will need to remove the 10 mm bolts and pull down the skid plate in order to remove access to the oil filter and drain plug.
+Some models don't have access holes, so you will need to remove the 10 mm bolts and pull down the skid plate in order to remove access to the oil filter and drain plug.

 Locate the drain plug and remove the bolt.
 Use a 17 mm socket to remove this bolt by turning it counter-clockwise.